skdtd/Script/notebook/HiveNode/Hive笔记.md

-echo "installation is complete!" echo "Please use the command to log in to MySQL and enter the initial password: ${MYSQL_WORKSPACE}/bin/mysql -uroot -p" echo " A temporary password is generated: alter user user() identified by 'yourpassword';"
+echo "installation is complete!" echo "Please use the command to log in to MySQL and enter the initial password: ${MYSQL_WORKSPACE}/bin/mysql -uroot -p" echo "Update your password: alter user user() identified by 'yourpassword';"
 ```